Cicatriiz/csharp-utcp/README.md

 ### Authentication

 UTCP supports several authentication methods to secure tool access.
-The `auth` object within a provider's configuration specifies the authentication method to use.
+The `auth` object within a transport's configuration specifies the authentication method to use.

 #### API Key